thednp/domparser/README.md

 ## TypeScript Support

-`@thednp/domparser` is fully typed with TypeScript.
-Type definitions are included in the package.
-You can use the library with full type safety in your TypeScript projects.
+`@thednp/domparser` is fully typed with TypeScript, ensuring you can use the library with full type safety in your TypeScript projects.
+Type definitions are included in the package for a seamless development experience.

+To provide a lightweight and performant DOM representation, `@thednp/domparser` uses its own set of types (`DOMNode`, `NodeLike`, `RootNode`, `RootLike`) instead of directly using the full browser DOM API types.
+This design choice allows for a smaller bundle size and faster parsing, while still providing a robust API for common DOM manipulations.

+For instance, while you'll get excellent intellisense for properties like `tagName`, you'll notice types like `DOMNode` and `NodeLike`.  `DOMNode` represents a standard DOM node within the tree, while `NodeLike` is a more general type that encompasses objects behaving like nodes.
+Similarly, `RootNode` is the top-level document node, and `RootLike` is a more general type for root-like objects.

+This type system ensures that TypeScript accurately understands the structure and behavior of the DOM tree created by `@thednp/domparser`, providing accurate type checking and intellisense as you build and manipulate DOM structures within your TypeScript applications.

 ## Parser Basic Usage